 - My DSL Internet

-First, find your data allowance in the following table.
+First, find your data allowance.
 Then, read down the column to find out how that number translates into monthly activities.

 |Web browsing||10,000+ pages||10,000+ pages||10,000+ pages|

 |Social media||10,000+ image downloads/uploads||10,000+ image downloads/uploads||10,000+ image downloads/uploads|

 |Music||1,000+ MP3 song downloads||1,000+ MP3 song downloads||1,000+ MP3 song downloads|